nuttyshtuff-ux/pinball-doctor/readme.md

 🩺 Pinball Doctor
-Pinball Doctor is an AI-powered diagnostic tool for pinball technicians.
+ is an AI-powered diagnostic tool for pinball technicians.
 It combines factory documentation, community forum wisdom, and advanced computer vision to help you solve repair issues faster.

 🌐 Live Web App
 Access the tool directly in your browser: